Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: Abstract

 \section{Abstract}

-In this work, a deep learning-based quantization scheme for log-likelihood ratio (L-value) storage is introduced.
-We analyze the dependency between the average magnitude of different L-values from the same quadrature amplitude modulation (QAM) symbol and show they follow a consistent ordering.
-Based on this we design a deep autoencoder that jointly compresses and separately reconstructs each L-value, allowing the use of a weighted loss function that aims to more accurately reconstructs low magnitude inputs.
-Our method is shown to be competitive with state-of-the-art maximum mutual information quantization schemes, reducing the required memory footprint by a ratio of up to two and a loss of performance smaller than $0.1$ dB with less than two effective bits per L-value or smaller than $0.04$ dB with $2.25$ effective bits.
+In this work, a deep learning-based quantization scheme for log-likelihood ratio (L-value) storage in general fading scenarios affected by interference is introduced.
+We analyze the dependency between the average magnitudes of different L-values and show they follow a consistent ordering, regardless of the channel coefficient or interference distribution.
+Based on this we design a deep autoencoder that jointly compresses and separately reconstructs each L-value, allowing the use of a weighted loss function that aims to more accurately reconstruct low magnitude inputs.
+Our method is shown to be competitive with state-of-the-art maximum mutual information quantization schemes, reducing the required memory footprint by a ratio of up to two and achieving a loss of performance smaller than $0.1$ dB with less than two effective bits per L-value or smaller than $0.04$ dB with $2.25$ effective bits.
 We experimentally show that our proposed method is a universal compression scheme in the sense that after training on an LDPC-coded Rayleigh fading scenario we can reuse the same network without further training on other channel models and codes while preserving the same performance benefits.